bpiyush/ml-aid/README.md

 # ML-AID: ML and AI Development
-Utilities for ML and AI Development towards research
+Utilities for ML and AI Development towards research.
+This is mostly a collection of code I frequently use in ML/AI development.This is an ever-evolving repo and I will keep adding stuff as I keep discovering.
+Please feel free to report bugs via Github issues and open a PR if you want to contribute.

+Thank-you to the wonderful opensource community, the stackoverflow community and all you developers!

 ## Installation